Colin Hawley

-Colin Hawley (born April 10, 1987 in Trowbridge, California) is an American former rugby union wing.
+Colin Hawley (born April 10, 1987, in Trowbridge, California) is an American former rugby union wing.

 Hawley was brought into the USA Eagles Player Pool, and began playing for the US national team while he was still in college.
 He made his test debut against Georgia in June 2009.
 He also played with the USA national rugby union team on their 2010 Autumn tour.
 Hawley played for the US National Team in the 2011 Rugby World Cup.

 Hawley has played with the US national sevens team in several tournaments.
-US national sevens team Captain Chris Wyles has called Hawley "the next big thing" in USA rugby.
+US national sevens team Captain Chris Wyles has called Hawley "the next big thing" in US rugby.
 Hawley signed a contract to play for the US national rugby sevens team in January 2012, and had been a full-time player under contract for the US since then.

 Youth and college rugby

 Hawley grew up in East Nicolaus, a rural area outside Sacramento, California.
 He attended Jesuit High School (Sacramento), playing both rugby and basketball.
 He was mentored by teammate Louis Stanfill.

 Hawley was named to the Collegiate All-Americans (2007–2010) and team MVP (2007) while playing for the University of California Golden Bears which won the NCAA Rugby National Championship in 2010.
 Hawley played for Cal in the 2010 Collegiate Rugby Championship, helping lead the team to the finals, and was selected to the All-Tournament Team.

 Hawley graduated from the University of California, Berkeley, in 2010 with a degree in Political Science.